osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/head_alignment.png]]

 If you made your own head tracking, put the head tracker on and hold your head still and as straight as possible, facing the monitor.
-I recommend making sure that the target is placed on a consistent position  (e.g. above the ear) when it is used.
+Make sure that the target is placed in a position consistent with where it will be worn (e.g. above the ear).

 Hold the tracker as still as possible and click on "Create from Selection".
 Rename the rigid body "HeadTracker".